 Beekeeping is a fascinating, rewarding and humbling way to spend your spare time – and if done right, it can also help to boost the population of healthy honey bees.
 While there’s a fair amount of learning and responsibility involved, beekeeping is not as complex as many might think.
-With Spring on the horizon – and the optimum time to start beekeeping being between April and June – now could be the perfect time to start thinking about your own beekeeping journey.
+So why not take a look at our introductory guide below and find out if you’d like to begin your own beekeeping journey?

 Like anything, beekeeping is a skill that can be learned and developed.
 You’ll just need a suitable space, some basic beekeeping equipment, and plenty of patience to get started.
 Because beekeeping involves the care of living creatures, it’s also important to get as clued up as possible before setting up your first hive, so that you can learn how to keep your bees as healthy and productive as possible.